What's Included

 - Which files are being accessed

-npx @rulecatch/ai-pooler@latest monitor -v
+npx @rulecatch/ai-pooler monitor --no-api-key

 Zero token overhead — runs completely outside Claude's context.
 Also available as pnpm ai:monitor.